nithinmohantk/python-health-claim-analytic-hub-demo/CONTRIBUTING.md

 ## Review Process

 1. All PRs require at least one approval
-2. All tests must pass
+2. All CI checks must pass (tests, linting, formatting)
-3. Code must pass linting checks
+3. Branch protection rules are enforced automatically
 4. Maintainers will review for:
    - Code quality and style
    - Test coverage
    - Documentation completeness
    - Security considerations

+   See [Branch Protection Rules](.github/BRANCH_PROTECTION.md) for complete requirements.

 ## Questions?